NinoUAM/ECM_2526_FinalProject_Gr12/README.md

 The goal of this project is to develop a **machine learning system capable of predicting both commercial viability and ethical risk** associated with pharmaceutical startups.

+The project seeks to answer the following key question:
+**How can we anticipate the financial success of a pharmaceutical startup while ensuring that it acts ethically, in order to optimize capital allocation decisions?**

 ---

 # Value Proposition